mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 revealed would be shameful.
-Further, Aslan society is rigid enough on the subject of skills that no respectable Aslan would hire someone for a job that required a skill inappropriate to the employee’s gender.
+Further, Aslan society is rigid enough on the subject of skills that no respectable Aslan would hire someone for a job that required a skill inappropriate to the employee's gender.

 At times, Aslan are forced to learn what they consider inappropriate skills in order to survive.
 For example, it